 Enrique Alférez was born in Mexico but died in New Orleans after spending much of his life creating art for Louisiana.
 His legacy is honored in New Orleans City Park with a sculpture garden.
 Visit today to learn about his works while enjoying the beauty of the park.
 Louisiana residents receive free admission on Wednesdays courtesy of the Helis Foundation.

 New Orleans is rich in Spanish culture and Hispanic influences.
 Learn the histories here and here, then get ready to do some exploring.
-Next time you’re all masked up and ready to stroll the French Quarter, keep your eyes peeled for the historic street signs that line the walls of the walkable district.
+Next time you’re ready to stroll the French Quarter, keep your eyes peeled for the historic street signs that line the walls of the walkable district.
 These markers date back to when New Orleans was under Spanish rule from 1762-1803.
 Start at Bourbon Street, then make your way to Royal, Conti, Decatur and beyond.
-Get a glimpse of the signs here.
+Check out our Hispanic traveler’s guide to New Orleans here for more inspiration.